The sciatic nerves branches from your lower back through your hips and buttocks and down each leg.

 Sciatica occurs when the sciatic nerve becomes pinched.
 The cause is usually a herniated disk in the spine or an overgrowth of bone, sometimes called bone spurs, form on the spinal bones.
 More rarely, a tumor can put pressure on the nerve.
 Or a disease such as diabetes can damage the nerve.

 - Age.
 Age-related changes in the spine, such as herniated disks and bone spurs, are the most common causes of sciatica.

 - Occupation.
-A job that requires you to twist your back, carry heavy loads or drive a motor vehicle for long periods might play a role in sciatica, but there's no conclusive evidence of this link.
+A job that requires twisting the back, carrying heavy loads or driving a motor vehicle for long periods might play a role in sciatica.

 - Prolonged sitting.
-People who sit for prolonged periods or have a sedentary lifestyle are more likely to develop sciatica than active people are.
+People who sit a lot or don't move much are more likely to develop sciatica than active people are.

 - Diabetes.
-This condition, which affects the way your body uses blood sugar, increases your risk of nerve damage.
+This condition, which affects the way the body uses blood sugar, increases the risk of nerve damage.

-Although most people recover fully from sciatica, often without treatment, sciatica can potentially cause permanent nerve damage.
-Seek immediate medical attention if you have:
+Most people recover fully from sciatica, often without treatment.
+But sciatica can damage nerves.
+Seek immediate medical attention for:

 - Loss of feeling in the affected leg

 It's not always possible to prevent sciatica, and the condition can come back.
 To protect your back: